-Brenda Olivia Everett Mitchell serves the Department of Allied Health Sciences as the Associate Chair for Student Services and AHEC Operations.
+Dr. Brenda Olivia Everett Mitchell, PhD, serves the Department of Allied Health Sciences as the Associate Chair for Student Services and AHEC Operations.
 In this position, she works with prospective and matriculating students as well as alumni in departmental focus groups, recruitment and advisory board.
 She chairs numerous committees in the department and serves as liaison on other committees on behalf of the department.
 Brenda has presented at numerous national and state conferences on leadership, diversity and speech language pathology topics.
 She completed the BRIDGES Academic Leadership for Women program in November 2006.
 Brenda has been affiliated with the Department of Allied Health Sciences since 1996 as faculty in the Division of Speech and Hearing Sciences and in 2001 as Associate Chair for Student Services and AHEC Operations.
 She realized at an early age that she wanted to pursue Speech Language Pathology and Audiology and attended South Carolina State University for her undergraduate degree and went on to Pennsylvania State University for her Master’s degree.
 She is currently completing a PhD in Leadership Studies at the North Carolina Agricultural and Technical State University.

-The Allied Health Student Fellowships are supported through a generous gift from the UNC Hospitals Volunteer Association.
+The Allied Health Sciences Student Fellowships are supported through a generous gift from the UNC Hospitals Volunteer Association.
 The fellowships are awarded to deserving allied health students who, in addition to having financial need and scholastic ability, exhibit characteristics of emerging professional excellence.